SalazarMtzMiguel/ZettelKasten-Cinvestav/Proyecto de Tesis/Papers/P146-A-Multi-Agent-LLM-Environment-for-Software-Design-and-Refactoring-A-Conceptual-Framework.md

-# P146 - A Multi-Agent LLM Environment for Software Design and Refactoring A Conceptual Framework
+#CompletarCita

-Referencia del archivo original: `(Vasanth Rajendran) A Multi-Agent LLM Environment for Software Design and Refactoring A Conceptual Framework.pdf`
+Referencia del archivo original: `(Vasanth Rajendran) A Multi-Agent LLM Environment for Software Design and Refactoring A Conceptual Framework.pdf` [[(Vasanth Rajendran) A Multi-Agent LLM Environment for Software Design and Refactoring A Conceptual Framework.pdf]]